 What to put inside the crate?

 It can be difficult with some Labrador puppies to find bedding that they do not destroy.
+Purpose made crate mats are a cosy and popular choice.
 Vetbed is an ideal crate liner but if your puppy chews it up and swallows bits of it, you may have to think again.
-Stuffed beds are usually ripped open and dismantled by Labrador puppies.
+Stuffed beds are often ripped open and dismantled by Labrador puppies.

 Getting your Labrador puppy used to his crate

 Start by placing puppy in his crate frequently and each time you place him in there drop several little edible treats through the roof for him.

 Don’t shut the door on him during the day to start with if you can avoid it.
 Just let him come straight out again when he has finished his treats.
 This introduces the crate as a fun and enjoyable place to be.